zhiachong/victorzhou.com/content/posts/2019-02-23-why-resume-rejected.md

   - 'Resume'
   - 'Python'
   - 'Job Search'
 description: Your resume is your business card.
-Use it well.
+Don't leave it to chance.
 guestAuthor: ''
 guestCoAuthor: ''
 guestAuthorLink: ''